minneapolisdan/ndsu-ag/pages/questions.md

   key: Open questions
   order: 3
 ---
 These are a variety of high-level topics for open discussion that will inform some significant architectural decisions.
+There is some duplication between these question areas and some of the content type questions, answer both as appropriate.

 ## Navigation questions